Category: Profile

 Cherokee (they/them)

-Cherokee (they/them) Cherokee heads up Decolonising Economics’ comms and marketing.
-They’re passionate about documenting our histories as people of colour.
+Cherokee (they/them) Cherokee previously led Decolonising Economics’ and communications and marketing.
+They’re passionate about documenting our histories as people of colour, in particular working class, LGBTQ+ and disabled communities.
 Issues: Arts and Culture

 -